Icewav3/Unity-Web-Build-Tutorial/README.md

 This repository provides a step-by-step guide to building, configuring, and deploying Unity projects as web builds.
-This guide will assume you have basic unity knowledge and a game built and will include detailed instructions, with images to guide you through delivering Unity games or applications to a web platforms.
+This guide will assume you have basic unity knowledge and a game built and will include detailed instructions, with images to guide you through delivering Unity games or applications to a web platform.

 # Building your game